 Task dependencies are rules describing the way tasks are connected with each other, and to be able to create working schedules you must understand this concept.

-Having a Start-to-Finish (SF) task dependency means that you can only start your next task if another task has been fully completed.
+A Start-to-Finish (SF) dependency means that you can only finish your previous task if the subsequent task has been started.
 In other words: The predecessor activity can only complete once the successor task has started.

 Why is it called “start-to-finish”?